pokt-network/pocket-network-protocol/utility/README.md

 Readers of this document must keep in mind the following:

 1. This living document is subject to change.
 Ongoing R&D will shape the specification until it is formalized and finished.
 2. This document represents one stage of Pocket Network's evolution.
-Future iterations will aim to iterate on tokenomic incentives, Fisherman permisionless, Gateway incentives, etc.
+Future iterations will aim to iterate on tokenomic incentives, permissionless Fisherman, Gateway incentives, etc.
 3. This document should not be treated as a complete whitepaper.
 It is a specification of Utility Module components intended to drive the design and implementation of the technical specifications.
-4. This document is not an academic paper paper.
+4. This document is not an academic paper.
 Formal proofs and verifications are absent and knowledge of background concepts is implicitly assumed.
 5. This document does not outline implementation specific interfaces or details.
 Any interfaces presented are for illustrative purposes only.

 ## 2. Requirements